DanielMurphy22/Scratch/PMBMinutes-2020-04-03.md

 ## Next Agenda

-- Date and Planning for MantidPlot deprecation (user/scientist feedback)
+- Date and review of planning for MantidPlot deprecation
+- Review PMB / Mantid Project governance documents (all should look through beforehand)
 - Update on Advisory Board Status
-- User and Developer Meeting (DEV = virtual OR attaching to NOBUGS, possible dates for User meeting between Jan-April 2021)
-- Review PMB / Mantid Project governance documents (all should look through beforehand)
+- Fix dates for User meeting in the period January-April 2021, and Developer meetings